jming/jming.github.io/_posts/2015-06-24-joy-into-the-world.md

 ---
 layout: post
-title: "Joy into the World"
+subject: "Joy into the World"
 date: 2015-06-24
 ---